Benefits and Challenges

 Producing the hydrogen to power FCVs can generate GHGs, depending on the production method, but much less than that emitted by conventional gasoline and diesel vehicles. more...

-The chart below shows the GHGs generated by various vehicle types and considers all steps of the energy chain from fuel extraction or production to use by the vehicle, not just tailpipe emissions.
-Even when accounting for the GHGs emitted during hydrogen production, conventional gasoline vehicles generate roughly 2 to 10 times more GHGs per mile than FCVs.
+The chart below shows the GHGs generated by various vehicle types and considers all steps of the energy chain from fuel extraction or production to fuel use by the vehicle, not just tailpipe emissions.
+Even when accounting for the GHGs emitted during hydrogen production, conventional gasoline vehicles generate roughly 2 to 12 times more GHGs per mile than fuel cell vehicles.

 (grams of CO2-equivalent per mile)